alissa-huskey/Arduino-Makefile/doc/Install-Windows.md

 ### Create symbolic link

-It is recommended in Windows that you create a symbolic link to avoid problems with file naming conventions on Windows due to special characters in the default directory name `C:\Program Files (x86)\Arduino`.  ([more info](https://github.com/sudar/Arduino-Makefile/issues/94))
+It is recommended in Windows that you create a symbolic link to avoid problems with file naming conventions on Windows due to special characters in the default Arduino directory name `C:\Program Files (x86)\Arduino`.  ([more info](https://github.com/sudar/Arduino-Makefile/issues/94))

 To create the link in Cygwin, use the CYGWIN environment variable to temporarily set the way symlinks are created. ([more info](https://www.cygwin.com/cygwin-ug-net/using-cygwinenv.html))
 ```sh